ymark/X3ML-Tutorial/exercises/exercise1/README.md

 3. Upload the provided XML datasets as source data
 4. Select CIDOC CRM (v7.1.1) as a target schema
 5. Use the basic generator policy (we will deal with more sophisticated generators later)
-6. Click Finish (below you can see a summary of the information that are needed for creating the project in 3M Editor- you should have something similar)
+6. Click Finish (below you can see a summary of the information that is needed for creating the project in 3M Editor- you should have something similar)

 ![3m-2.png](https://github.com/ymark/X3ML-Tutorial/blob/main/exercises/exercise1/images/3m-2.png)